El-Wumbus/qinfo/README.md

 If you get an error message then you must install `git` from your distro's repositories.

 For the installation of this software a C compiler is required.
 Your distro already has one installed, it's probably `gcc`.
-If not, then you need to install `gcc` (or have another compiler symlinked to it) You can check with `gcc --version`.
-If you get an error message then you must install
-`gcc` from your distro's repositories.
+If you get an error message then you must install one like `gcc` or `clang` from your distro's repositories.

-You'll also need `make`, you likely already have this installed.
-You can check with `make --version`.
+You'll also need `meson` and `ninja`, you might already have theese installed.
+You can check with `meson --version; ninja --version`.
-If you get an error message then you must install `make` from your distro's repositories.
+If you get an error message then you must install `meson` and `ninja` from your distro's repositories or compile them from source.

 This program is built with `glibc` in mind.
 If you use a different C library it may not function as expected.
 This does not mean it doesn't work with other C libraries, this means i haven't confirmed functionality with